gorkem-oktay/Command-Pattern/README.md

 }
 ```

-Now, we can make a concrete Command class that implements our interface;
+Now, we can make a *Concrete Command* class that implements our interface;

 ```kotlin
 class AttackCommand(var character: ICharacter) : ICommand {